DINING OUT SUCCESSFULLY!

 health care provider.
 The above list only meant to indicate some of the symptoms of

 autointoxication.
-Anyone who has been on a Standard American Diet for more than two
+Anyone who has been on a Standard American Diet for more than two years would benefit from periodic cleansing, especially if you live in an urban area.

 It’s Time for SPRING CLEANING with our